Every week we interview people in our team so you get to know us better.

 How do you see yourself?

-Which filmmakers have influenced you the most?
+Which film maker/writer has influenced you the most?

 If you got the opportunity to remake a movie or TV-series, which one would you go for?